ssec/sift/doc/source/PACKAGING-mtgsift.rst

 The target *pyinstaller-package*
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Using this target you can create an executable which allow to run MTG-SIFT without any additional installation of dependencies.
+Using this target you can create an executable which allow to run SIFT without any additional installation of dependencies.
 All dependencies are provided.